feichao93/temme/examples/stackoverflow/readme.md

-# [WIP] Temme: A Concise and Convenient Way to Extract JSON from HTML
+# Temme: A Concise and Convenient Way to Extract JSON from HTML

 This article introduces a tool that extracts JSON from HTML.
 We will use the HTML from StackOverflow to illustrate how to use temme.
 Temme is based on [cheerio](https://github.com/cheeriojs/cheerio) and uses CSS selectors extensively, so [MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors) may be helpful.

 The term *node* in this article refers to an `HTMLElement` in DOM or a `CheerioNode` in cheerio.
-And the term *item* in this articel refers to data entries in elements/nodes which can be extracted.
+And the term *item* in this article refers to data entries in elements/nodes which can be extracted.
 For example, items can be `href` attributes in anchor elements, or `class` attributes in any HTML element, or text content of any HTML element.

 Recent days, I spend a lot of time on coding web crawlers.
 I use [cheerio](https://github.com/cheeriojs/cheerio) (server-side jQuery) to parse HTML.
 Cheerio implements various functions from core jQuery and provides a lot of APIs that manipulate the HTML document.
 However, as more and more HTML documents are crawled, the code using cheerio becomes complex and intractable.
 Web crawlers have some common patterns to extract data from HTML which do not fit well with cheerio.
 Here are some typical cases: